 1. Minor bumps, bruises and cuts.

-2. Sprained ankles and wrists – falls on the level and from heights are a common cause.
+2. Sprained ankles and wrists are often caused by falls on the level and from heights.

 3. Back injuries are prevalent.
 This type of accident can result from manual handling accidents, but they are also the consequence of many a slip, trip or fall accident.

-4. Whiplash injury is a common not only a common feature in road traffic accidents.
-People also suffer whiplash as a result of slips, trips and fall accidents at work.
+4. Whiplash injury is not only a common feature in road traffic accidents.
+People also suffer whiplash because of slips, trips and fall accidents at work.

-5. Head injuries resulting from work accidents range from minor concussion caused by a blow to the head after a slip, trip and fall accidents through severe traumatic brain injury caused by falling object accidents and falls from height.
+5. Head injuries resulting from work accidents range from minor concussions caused by a blow to the head after a slip, trip and fall accident to severe traumatic brain injury caused by falling object accidents and falls from height.

-7. Burns and scars – these are common in chemical accidents or accidents involving the use of blowtorches or welding equipment.
-Scars and burns injuries are, unsurprisingly, a common consequence of accidents in professional kitchens.
+7. Burns and scars – These are common in chemical accidents or accidents involving blowtorches or welding equipment.
+Unsurprisingly, scars and burn injuries are a common consequence of accidents in professional kitchens.

-9. Hearing loss is associated with being required to work in constantly noisy environments without adequate PPE in the form of ear protectors.
+9. Hearing loss is associated with working in constantly noisy environments without adequate PPE, usually ear protectors.

-10. Industrial Diseases such as asbestos disease and industrial asthma are still getting diagnosed.
+10. Industrial Diseases such as asbestos disease and industrial asthma are still being diagnosed.
 They are the result of historical exposure to toxic substances in the workplace.

-Whatever the type of injury, if you suffer an injury at work due to your employer’s negligence, it will be possible to make an injury at work claim in the expectation of it being successful.
+Whatever the type of injury, if you suffer an injury at work because of your employer’s negligence, it will be possible to make an injury at work claim in the expectation of it being successful.